Journal

 Trigger scenario

-Team can launch in six weeks with known reliability gaps or wait one quarter.
+The team can launch in six weeks with known reliability gaps or wait one quarter.
 Competitor activity is increasing.

-Example
+Example scenario

 Alternative that loses: immediate launch, because early quality failures damage retention and references.